opsis-oxford/swc-python/_episodes/09-plotting.md

 ## Varying plot type

-Back to using the matplotlib object oriented notation for fine control

 We can vary the plot type...

+Here's an example using the DataFrame convenience plotting

 ~~~
 maxima = data.groupby("Site name").max()